swgriffith/ramblings/content/posts/aks-advanced-loadbalancing.md

 71.246.222.127  65519 20.62.153.222 80  6
 ```

 Well thats interesting!
 I have a 3 node cluster, but it seems that ALL of my traffic came directly to my node.
 Knowing that we have a hash based load balancer I was hoping to see traffic hitting different nodes and bouncing over here.
-If you paid attention when we discussed how has based load balancing works you probably already know what happened.
+If you paid attention when we discussed how hash based load balancing works you probably already know what happened.
 The output above shows all the values that go into the hashing...and they're the same for EVERY request, so of course the traffic went the same way every time.

 If I want my traffic to hit different nodes, how can I force that.
 I could send traffic from a bunch of different machines to change the source IP, but that's annoying.
 I cant change the destination IP or port, or the protocol.
 What I can change, however, is the source port.
 Source port is unique for each tcp session.
 If I can disable tcp keep alive, then every request should have it's own source port.
 Fortunately 'hey' has a flag for that.
 Lets try.